DSD-ESDC-EDSC/pass/README.md

 2. To make Anaconda run from Git Bash, you will have to change your Environment Variables on your user account:
 	- Open the application "Edit environment variables for your account"
 	- Add a new variable PATH if it doesn't exist, otherwise add the following to the PATH variable: `C:\ProgramData\Anaconda3; C:\ProgramData\Anaconda3\Scripts`
-3. Now in Git Bash, clone the repo: `git clone https://gccode.ssc-spc.gc.ca/DSCV/projects/pos-accessibility/app`
+3. Now in Git Bash, clone the repo: `git clone https://gccode.ssc-spc.gc.ca/DSCV/projects/pos-accessibility/pass`
-4. Still in Git Bash, change directory to the folder: `cd app`
+4. Still in Git Bash, change directory to the folder: `cd pass`
 5. Then in Git Bash clone the Anaconda environment from the environment.yml file: `conda env create -f environment.yml`
-6. Once you have all the dependencies installed, activate the environment: `source activate poi`
+6. Once you have all the dependencies installed, activate the environment: `source activate pass`
 7. You will also need to create a `.env` file within the same directory.
 The following information should exist within the file, but with add values specific for your use case:

 ```